-Use a holiday-specific hashtag.
+- Use a holiday-specific hashtag.
 You want to make sure your content gets seen among all the tributes and throwbacks that people post of their own dads.
 So, you need to make sure you’re using the best hashtags possible.
-Including the popular #FathersDay hashtag (there are 6.6 million posts using this hashtag) will help to boost your reach.
+Including the popular #FathersDay hashtag will help to boost your reach.
 Pairing your hashtag with a brand-specific hashtag will help to further refine your audience.

 It goes without saying that you should plan to be smart about targeting your audience (and especially segments of your audience), and be creative when it comes to developing campaigns and content for your Father’s Day campaigns.
 Unlike Mother’s Day, Father’s Day isn’t as heavily marketed, which provides a fantastic opportunity for the brands that do invest in marketing to stand out.

 People don’t want to see ads

 The age of the ad is long gone.
 We talked a bit in this post on marketing to Millennial men about the prevalence of ad blockers among high-income Millennials.
 Traditional advertising has died a quiet death, and as users get access to better tools to curate and customize the content they want to see, fewer and fewer ads will be shown.

 Trust me.
 You don’t want your post to look like an ad.
 You want to look like an awesome piece of organic content, posted with care and awesomeness to your influencer’s feed.

 Make sure that your influencer marketing campaign keeps things personal if you want it to succeed.
 Don’t fall into the advertisement trap – keep things original, fun, and individualized.